-The deadline to cover spring 2020 grades for seniors graduating this semester is 5 p.m. on May 18, 2020.
-The deadline to cover spring 2020 grades for all other students is 5 p.m. on Oct.
-15. Petitions to extend the deadline beyond this date will not be considered.Pass/Fail Request Form
+The deadline to cover fall 2020 grades for seniors who graduated fall semester was 5 p.m. on Jan 7, 2021.
+The deadline to cover fall 2020 grades for all other students is 5 p.m. on Mar 16.
+Petitions to extend the deadline beyond this date will not be considered.Pass/Fail Request Form

 Steps for Pass/Fail

 - Submit the online request form (see button above)